-Hindi and Urdu are when spoken almost exactly the same language, with only some differences in vocabulary and accent; recent history has however driven them apart as each one was equated with particular religious and political views.
+Urdu is when spoken almost exactly the same language as Hindi, with only some differences in vocabulary and accent; recent history has however driven them apart as each one was equated with particular religious and political views.
 In written form, हिन्दी and اردو are both beautiful but mutually unintelligible, using the Devanagari and the (slightly adapted) Arabic alphabets, respectively.
 As exotic as they might look and sound, the languages are actually classified under the Indo-European family tree, so their structures might appear familiar.
 However, a language in which ‘haha’ is an affirmative answer, ‘or’ means ‘and’ and ‘tomorrow’ is the same word as ‘yesterday’ will surely make for a learning journey that is puzzling like the Indian head wobble: even when you know what it means, it still every time causes a second of utter confusion before understanding hits.

 A Door Into Urdu